pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 Over the course of this series, you've seen how Zephyr's use of Pulumi has grown and changed.
 For the sake of completeness, here's a quick recap:

-* Zephyr started with a single project in a single repository, with two stacks (one for production and one for testing). _(Details are available in [the first blog post](/blog/iac-recommended-practices-code-organization-and-stacks/) in the series.)_
+* Zephyr started with a single project in a single repository with two stacks, one for production and one for testing. _(Details are available in [the first blog post](/blog/iac-recommended-practices-code-organization-and-stacks/) in the series.)_
 * To unlock developer velocity, Zephyr quickly added per-developer stacks. _(You can read about per-developer stacks in [the second post](/blog/iac-recommended-practices-developer-stacks-git-branches/) in the series.)_
 * As Zephyr grew and expanded, their single Pulumi project grew into three different Pulumi projects: one for base infrastructure, one for their Kubernetes platform, and one for the online store application. _(The [third post in the series](/blog/iac-recommended-practices-structuring-pulumi-projects/) describes the reasoning for adopting multiple projects.)_
-* Accompanying the switch to multiple projects, Zephyr implemented stack references (to pass information between stacks in different projects) and role-based access control (RBAC) to the stacks in Pulumi Cloud. _(Refer back to [the fourth post](/blog/iac-recommended-practices-using-stack-references/) and [the fifth post](/blog/iac-recommended-practices-rbac-and-security/) in the series for more details on each of these areas.)_
+* Accompanying the switch to multiple projects, Zephyr implemented stack references (to pass information between stacks in different projects) and applied role-based access control (RBAC) to the stacks in Pulumi Cloud. _(Refer back to [the fourth post](/blog/iac-recommended-practices-using-stack-references/) and [the fifth post](/blog/iac-recommended-practices-rbac-and-security/) in the series for more details on each of these areas.)_

 {{% notes type="info" %}}
 To see the state of Zephyr's Pulumi implementation before the changes described in this article, please look at the `blog/multi-project` branch in each of the GitHub repositories (`zephyr-infra`, `zephyr-k8s`, and `zephyr-app`).